Your guide to the proposals to increase the Minimum Energy Efficiency Standards

 Under the current regulations, landlords of properties in EPC Band F or G are required to self-fund energy efficiency improvements, as recommended on the EPC, up to a cap of £3,500.

 There are some third-party funding options available.
-However, the consultation document notes that “improving PRS properties to EPC Band C will require greater investment”, so the government wants to increase the cap to £10,000.
+However, the consultation document notes that “improving PRS properties to EPC Band C will require greater investment”, so the government had planned to increase the cap to £10,000.

 Government modelling indicates that, on average, most landlords would need to spend £4,700 to bring their properties up to EPC Band C.